sradics/digital-garden/_notes/Feynmans 12 favorite problems.md

 ![[Pasted image 20230430111631.png]]

+> “You have to keep _a dozen of your favorite problems_ constantly present in your mind, although by and large they will lay in a dormant state.
+Every time you hear or read a new trick or a new result, _test it against each of your twelve problems_ to see whether it helps.
+Every once in a while there will be a hit, and people will say, “How did he do it? _He must be a genius!_”
+>
+> **Richard Feynman, Nobel Prize-winning physicist**

 + keep a dozen of your favorite problems/open questions present in your mind
 + test it against each of your twelve problems